 The plot takes on an “Avatar: The Last Airbender”-esque story, where Nate, the Light apprentice, wakes up after being crystallized for 300 years.
 Like Nate, there are other apprentices of different elements but still in slumber.
 Each of them hold a great power and together they are meant to save the entire planet.

-Light Apprentice has a choice system which allows the player the shape the characters’ beliefs (pacifist vs. warrior) and whether the apprentices can protect the world.
+Light Apprentice has a choice system which allows the player to shape the characters’ beliefs (pacifist vs. warrior) and whether the apprentices can protect the world.
 The RPG Undertale makes use of the same concept where you are put into an action game that doesn’t require you to fight, but in Light Apprentice, you are more strongly influenced by your companions saying “The poor fellow!”, or “Show them love… or mercy!” before and/or after battles.

 I felt more disappointed that rather than choosing which path you would take, the other characters seem to make you feel bad instead, so you are sort of guilt-tripped into “forgiving” your opponents.
 It makes me wonder if the developers will decide to create a betrayal plot twist in their later volumes.